Office Hours: Billing Questions:

 1302 Lower Bull Run Rd, West Mifflin, PA 15122 Matt Fetzko, President

-West Mifflin Sanitary Sewer Municipal Authority’s goal is to enhance and preserve an adequate storm water and sewage plan for the community.
-WMSSMA aims to develop and maintain quality facilities in order to provide environmentally consciences and effective plans to ensure that the community receives proper wastewater management.
+West Mifflin Sanitary Sewer & Stormwater Authority ’s goal is to enhance and preserve an adequate storm water and sewage plan for the community.
+WMSSSA aims to develop and maintain quality facilities in order to provide environmentally consciences and effective plans to ensure that the community receives proper wastewater management.

 The Authority consists of a sewage transportation and treatment system with major interceptors, pumping facilities and plants developed and maintained in order provide wastewater collection services while ensuring cost-effective services for the greater good of citizens within the community.
 It also manages the Storm Water Program